workitmakeit/email-validator/README.md

 2. Create a worker.
 You can use `wrangler generate` or create a new worker on the Cloudflare Dashboard.

-3. Set up the secret (or environment) variables, using Cloudflare Dashboard, `wrangler secret put`, or .dev.vars file:
+3. Set up the secret (or environment) variables, using Cloudflare Dashboard, `wrangler secret put SECRET_NAME`, or .dev.vars file:

 ```
 FROM_ADDRESS: The email address to send from (must match Mailgun domain, can have a name, e.g. "My Name <email@email.tld>" or just the email address)